takigama/glinet_ar150_gps_daughterboard/openwrt-firmware/README.md

 disable the wifi, but I would leave the firewall off, configure a static IP and shutdown the web interface, and the "LAN" interface.
-On the PoE model, the WAN interface is the one that accepts PoE and if your using an outdoor case (coming soon(tm)), you'll only want a single ethernet cable coming into the router.
+On the PoE model, the WAN interface is the one that accepts PoE and if your using the 3d printed outdoor case (coming soon(tm)), you'll only want a single ethernet cable coming into the router.

 Once its online and you can connect to it (either by plugging LAN into your network, connecting to the SSID or connecting to the LAN interface)